ChetHarrison/grunt-jsdoccer/README.md

 1) create stubbed YAML document templates

 ```
-$ grunt jsdoccer:yaml
+$ grunt jsdoccer:stub
 ```

-The first time you run this command the tool will search for a `jsdoccer/syntaxMatchers.js` file at the root of your project directory. if it is not found it will copy the `setup` directory into a `jsdoccer` directory at the project root containing the default syntax matchers and templates.
-You can then customize them to suit your style of code. **Note:** currently, if you delete the `syntaxMatchers.js` file it will generate a new `jsdoccer` folder with all the defaults and you will loose any custom augmentations you have made to your YAML templates.
-Once you have generated the stubbed YAML templates you will find them in the `jsdoccer/generated-files/yaml/stubbed` directory.
-You will need to move them to `jsdoccer/generated-files/yaml/documented` directory before you augment them so you don't accidentally over write them by running the task again. **If you forget to move them you will not be able to generate the documents!**
+As your sorce is parsed the tool will generate a sequence of intermediate files and save them to the path listed in the `options.dest` directory of your configuration.
+These files are usefull for debugging and looking for syntax target signatures in their ASTs.
+This first phase will ultimately generate YAML documentation stubs.
+You will need to move them to the `stub.doc` directory listed in your configuration before you augment them so you don't accidentally over write them by running the task again. **If you forget to move them you will not be able to generate the documents!**

 2) Generate document HTML